moteer/DE-313019-java-basics/3_exercises_string_manipulation.md

-**Implemenr a String Validator with the following validation rules.
+**1. Implement a String Validator with the following validation rules.
 Write “OK” on the console when the rule is met.
 Otherwise “Input Error”.**

 * **Important: Do the validation one after the other (no nesting).**